galacticcouncil/hydration-docs/docs/node_setup.md

 $ journalctl -f -u hydradx-validator.service
 ```

-Your HydraDX validator node is now set up and running.
-Proceed to the start validating section to complete the process.
+Your HydraDX node is now configured and running!

+You can now complete the last steps for [becoming a validator](start_validating).